SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.10.md

 - *ItemType*: Determines the type of item in the tree view.
 The following values are possible:

   - *Empty*: Only the DisplayValue will be displayed for this item.
-  - *CheckBox*: A check box will be shown next to the DisplayValue.
+  - *CheckBox*: A checkbox will be shown next to the DisplayValue.

 - *ChildItems*: List of TreeViewItems that are child items of this item.